chandlerlester/Stylized_Learning/README.md

+---
-# A Simple Exogenous Learning Rule
+title: "A Simple Exogenous Learning Rule"
+output:
+  html_document:
+    toc: true
+    toc_depth: 2
+    toc_float: true
+---

 This is some of my preliminary research on implementing learning algorithms in continuous time.

-## What is in this repository?
+# What is in this repository?

 Here I have some code that implements an exogenous learning rule on two simple Ramsey models.

 This repo contains the code, and figures from this simple exercise.

-## Exogenous Learning Rule Setup
+# Exogenous Learning Rule Setup
 This exercise will focus on an ``exogenous" learning rule.
 In this setting we build models where our agents have a misperception of the true underlying parameters, then our agents receive information dumps where they get some insight into the true model parameters.